[HISTORY: Adopted by the Town of Cumberland 10-10-1989; amended in its entirety 10-28-2019. Subsequent amendments noted where applicable.]

 General.
 The Town may provide facilities at Broad Cove Reserve for the storage of personal watercraft.
 Such storage, if provided, will be governed by the following:

 Personal watercraft storage space will be awarded to only residents by an annual lottery managed by the Clerk's office.
 The lottery will be held on the first Thursday of April of each year.
 Notification must be made by the last Thursday of March of each year to the Clerk's office, by use of the required process, of the applicant's desire to be included in the lottery.
 No more than two individuals from the same household will be eligible to apply for or be awarded storage space.
+Personal watercraft storage space is nontransferable and may not be rented or otherwise assigned.

 No more than two personal watercraft will be stored in each storage space.